 The most valuable guidance I can offer on this topic, without knowledge of your specific circumstances regarding the types of non-cash compensation relevant to your divorce, would be to work with your attorney to determine the frequency of exercising your stock options and then decide how you wish to address that issue accordingly.
 Considering that some divorces can take years to complete, you will want to have a plan in place from the outset of your case to avoid situations where vesting dates occur seemingly out of the blue where you and your attorney have no plan on how to deal with them.

-I cannot emphasize enough to make sure that you and your attorney were on the same page with this issue.
-Your attorney will be able to guide you better based on your circumstances, jurisdiction another is she’s related to your divorce, but you may violate temporary or standing orders if you allow for these vesting dates to pass without taking certain actions.
+I cannot emphasize enough the importance of ensuring that you and your attorney are on the same page regarding this issue.
+Your attorney will be able to guide you more effectively based on your circumstances and the jurisdiction related to your divorce.
+However, you may violate temporary or standing orders if you allow these vesting dates to pass without taking the necessary actions.
 Regardless of the situation that you find yourself in, you can almost certainly make informed decisions in advance if you put into place proper planning.

 Working with an experienced attorney, one who displays a willingness and ability to develop a plan and stick to it, is the best place to start, in my opinion.
 Rather than rushing into a divorce with no plan and an attorney that you lack confidence in, I would recommend interviewing a handful of attorneys, finding out their ideas on the subject, and determining which one presents the best road map for you and your family.